 The gap between seasons can vary, from one year (between seasons 3 and 4 in 2016 and 2017) to four (between seasons 5 and 6 in 2019 and 2023).

-If the show does get renewed, the most likely wait time is about two years, with a Black Mirror season 8 potentially arriving in 2027.
+Whilst the show has now been renewed, the most likely wait time is about two years, with a Black Mirror season 8 potentially arriving in 2027.

-How many episodes could there be in a potential Black Mirror season 8?
+How many episodes could there be in Black Mirror season 8?

 Previous Black Mirror seasons lasted between three and six episodes, with most of the Netflix-era seasons being six episodes long.